 Technological development in online game industry is evolving rapidly, so Changyou needs to anticipate new technologies and evaluate their possible market acceptance.
-For example, the use of virtual reality technology has improved, and can be expected to continue to improve, game players' in-game experience and level of participation.
-In addition, government authorities or industry organizations may adopt new standards that apply to game development.
-Any new technologies and new standards may require increases in expenditures for

-PC game and mobile game development and operations, and Changyou will need to adapt its business to cope with the changes and support these new services to be successful.
+For example, the use of VR technology has become prevalent in the industry, and an increasing number of game players hope to have VR included in online games that they access.
+Changyou has begun investing, and expects to continue to invest in the future, resources to develop VR technology and online games using VR technology.
+However, Changyou is not aware of any proven business or monetization model for online games using VR technology, and playing online games with VR technology generally requires devices with particularly high-level technical specifications, which may limit the number of players.
+If online games using VR technology that Changyou develops and launches are not well received by game players, Changyou may not be able to recoup its related development costs.
+In addition, government authorities or industry organizations may adopt new technical standards that apply to game development.
+Any new technologies and new standards may require increases in expenditures for PC game and mobile game development and operations and continuing professional training of Changyou's development and technical personnel, and Changyou will need to adapt its business and prepare its workforce to cope with the changes and support these new services to be successful.
 If Changyou falls behind in adopting new technologies or standards, its existing games may lose popularity, and its newly developed games may not be well received in the marketplace.